Krithi Karanth: Work

 Children, particularly those living near wildlife reserves, are likely to first experience wild animals as causes of damage to people, crops, and livestock.
 This can be traumatic and result in significant economic hardship.
 In 2017, Karanth began working with educator Gabby Salazar to develop a "conservation program that uses education, art, storytelling, and games" to help local populations, particularly students, who may come into frequent contact with wildlife.
 Students learn to better understand wild animals that they may encounter in their habitats, and develop strategies to respond in ways that can minimize conflict.
 Their first program was "Wild Shaale" (“wild school” in Kannada).
 Piloted in 2018 in 38 classes, the program has since been used in hundreds of schools and reached over 30,000 children.

 In 2020 Karanth began the program "Wild Surakshe" (“wild health” in Kannada) to address health issues affecting national parks and protected areas in Karnataka.
 Examples of such concerns include first-aid, cases of rabies and leptospirosis, and Nipah virus outbreaks.

-Karanth has published more than 100 articles and served on the editorial boards of the journals Conservation Biology, Conservation Letters, and Frontiers in Ecology and the Environment.
+Karanth has published more than 100 articles and been on the editorial boards of the journals Conservation Biology, Conservation Letters, and Frontiers in Ecology and the Environment.
 She has involved and supervised over 200 scientists and 750 citizen science volunteers in the course of her research and conservation work.

 Her work has been covered nationally and internationally.
-Her research and conservation work have been featured in the award-winning BBC Series The Hunt (2015) by David Attenborough, Big Cats (2018) and Dynasties (2018), and in documentaries by CBC and PBS.
+Her research and conservation work have been featured in the BBC Series The Hunt (2015) by David Attenborough, Big Cats (2018) and Dynasties (2018), and in documentaries by CBC and PBS.
 Karanth has co-produced the documentaries Wild Seve (2017), Humane Highways (2018), Wild Shaale, Flying Elephants (2020, with Prakash Matada) and Wild Surakshe (2020).
 Karanth appeared with Kevin Pietersen in Save This Rhino: India (2020), produced by Disney Hotstar and National Geographic.